-Stereo is imprecise for far away objects, but increasing b and/or f can increase depth resolution one has to strike a balance with visibility...
+Stereo is imprecise for far away objects, but increasing b and/or f can increase depth resolution same disparity means same depth one has to strike a balance with visibility...

 Notice: for this simple setup, same disparity means same depth one has to strike a balance with visibility...